 Applications under the VOG must be filed with the Federal Social Welfare Office, which also decides on them.

-The following persons are entitled to victim assistance services:
+The following are entitled to psychosocial and legal assistance:

-On request, these victims must be granted psychosocial and legal support, provided that this is necessary to safeguard their procedural rights, taking their personal involvement into account as far as possible.
+Upon request, these victims must be granted psychosocial and legal assistance, provided that this is necessary to safeguard their procedural rights, taking their personal involvement into account as far as possible.
 The victim support organisations themselves are responsible for assessing whether such assistance is ‘necessary’.
-Victims of a sexual offence who are under the age of 14 are always entitled to psychosocial support.
+Victims of a sexual offence who are under the age of 14 are always entitled to psychosocial assistance.

 The purpose of legal support is to assist victims in asserting their rights within the framework of criminal proceedings.
 This is particularly useful and necessary if specific circumstances give rise to concerns that the victim’s rights will not be sufficiently respected during the proceedings.
-If the victim has suffered harm or damage as a result of the crime, the lawyer may claim compensation (e.g. for immaterial damage) on the victim’s behalf (if the victim has the status of a civil claimant).
+If the victim has suffered harm or damage as a result of the crime, the lawyer may claim compensation (e.g. for pain and suffering) on the victim’s behalf (if the victim has the status of a civil claimant).

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.